 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-What tastes more like summer than a delicious strawberry shortcake made with strawberries picked from your own garden?
-Fresh, hand-picked strawberries are a delicacy, and there are so many ways to use them—bake with them, turn them into jam, blend them up into frozen cocktails, or just eat them straight off the vine!
+Fresh, hand-picked strawberries are a delicacy, and there are so many ways to use them — bake with them, turn them into jam, blend them up into frozen cocktails, or just eat them straight off the vine!

 While growing strawberries from seed is an option (more on that in a minute), the easiest way to grow strawberries, especially for beginners, is by purchasing starter plants from your local nursery or home improvement store.
-If local stores aren’t open because of coronavirus restrictions, you can also order live strawberry plants and strawberry seedlings online from retailers like Bonnie Plants or Burpee.
+You can also order live strawberry plants and strawberry seedlings online from retailers like Bonnie Plants or Burpee.

-As you start shopping for strawberry plants, you’ll quickly discover that there are numerous varieties to choose from—in fact, there are more than 100, from tiny Alexandria alpine strawberries to large, juicy Jewel strawberries!
+As you start shopping for strawberry plants, you’ll quickly discover that there are tons of varieties to choose from — in fact, there are more than 100, from tiny Alexandria alpine strawberries to big, juicy Jewel strawberries!

 There are a few things to consider when you’re choosing a strawberry variety, including: